EFIAH Williamsburg – July 4-9 – $500 Stipend – CLOSED

 Unless otherwise noted, EFIAH programs generally start with check-in and registration on Monday afternoon (the first day of the program), followed by a welcome dinner for all participants and staff in the evening.
 A program session will immediately follow dinner on Monday night.
 Workshop hours are from 8:00 AM to approximately 5:00 PM Tuesday through Saturday.
 EFIAH concludes on Saturday afternoon by 5 PM.

-Room and board at the EFIAH programs is covered in full by FTE in a single dormitory room with COVID-19 protocols in place.
-All accommodations are in on-campus dormitories with a shared communal bathroom.
-Most meals are included; participants will eat in on-campus dining halls for breakfast, lunch, and dinner.
+Room and board at the EFIAH programs is covered in full by FTE in a single dormitory or hotel room with COVID-19 protocols in place.
+All accommodations are in on-campus dormitories with a shared communal bathroom, or in some cases, in a hotel.
+Most meals are included; participants will eat in on-campus dining halls for breakfast, lunch, and dinner for EFIAH programs held on college campuses.
 Participants will have one evening during the week free and should plan for dinner on their own on that day.
 The option to stay an extra night and check out on Sunday morning may be available for an additional fee.

 If you wish to register for the graduate credits for attending EFIAH, you must be in attendance the entire program.
 Instructions for signing up for the credits will be sent about a month before the program start date.
 If you have any other questions about EFIAH, please contact Lisa Chang at email@example.com for details.